otrenav/hydrogest-test/README.md

 ## Questions

 If you get any questions, feel free to contact me through CodeMentor.
 If it's a mistake/bug on my part, I'll be happy to fix it.

 ## Resources

 If you are new to Git and GitHub in general, you can check the following resources to get started:

 - https://www.atlassian.com/git/tutorials/
 - https://git-scm.com/book/en/v2
 - https://try.github.io/levels/1/challenges/1
 - https://www.codecademy.com/learn/learn-git

+---

+> "The best ideas are common property."
+>
+> —Seneca